MrYsLab/telemetrix/docs/dht.md

  MAX_DHTS = 6
 ```

 <p><b>3.
-Add storage to telemetrix.py to keep track of the number of currently active DHT devices and
+Add storage to telemetrix.py to keeps track of the number of currently active DHT devices and
 their associated callback functions.</b></p>

 ```python